 8. Place candy board directly over the brood cluster so the bees have access to it.

 NOTES FOR ISABEE’S 14 LB.
 CANDY TRAY -

 7 cups of water

 Using a 12 quart or larger pot – Heat water and vinegar.
 Add sugar and stir to incorporate.
 Stir constantly until boiling.
 Cover and boil for 3 minutes (watch to make sure it doesn’t boil over)

-1. Uncover and continue to stir until mixture reaches 240ºF
+1. Uncover and continue to boil without stirring until mixture reaches 240ºF

 2. Remove from heat and cool to 200ºF, about 20-30 minutes